-T F REDISTRICTING IS DONE WELL, there would be no elections using a flawed map and no need for subsequent lawsuits to overturn such a map.
-The focus of this article is on the criteria that should be used by a redistricting commission rather than on criteria for challenging an approved map in the courts.
-In other words, how should the map be drawn in the first place rather than how could a bad map be overturned.1 This redirects the more common emphasis of election law from the courts to the legislature.
+If redistricting is done well, there would be no elections using a flawed map and no need for subsequent lawsuits to overturn such a map.
+The focus of this paper is on the criteria that should be used by a redistricting commission rather than on criteria for challenging an approved map in the courts.
+In other words, how should the map be drawn in the first place rather than how could a bad map be overturned.
+This redirects the more common emphasis of election law from the courts to the legislature.